Vyral/base-template/_posts/2025-07-10-how-this-family-saved-200k-by-delaying-their-home-sale.md

 The family took out a short-term loan to cover the next few months of care.
 It cost around $15,000, but it saved them close to $200,000 in taxes.
 Mom passed soon after.
 The home was sold.
 The equity stayed in the family.

 This is why it’s crucial to have a trusted team—a real estate agent, an estate attorney, and a CPA who can help you think through both the emotional and financial sides of a decision like this.
 Before selling a family home, take a moment to consider all your options.
 It could make a big difference in what you’re able to keep for your parents’ care and your family’s future.
-If you'd like to discuss a situation like this, feel free to call or text me at [**<u>626-408-2890</u>**](tel:6264082890) or email me at [**<u>daveknight@kw.com</u>**](mailto:daveknight@kw.com).
+If you’d like to discuss a situation like this, feel free to call or text me at [**<u>626-408-2890</u>**](tel:6264082890) or email me at [**<u>daveknight@kw.com</u>**](mailto:daveknight@kw.com).
 I’m here to help you explore your options to make the best decision for your property.